-Application: SWS accepts applications via the online form here on this website, starting in early January 2022.
+Application: SWS accepts applications via the online form here on this website.
 Your application is time-stamped when you submit it and you will receive a copy by email.

 Class size is limited.
 The earlier you apply the better your chances of getting into the Class of 2022.
 Applications will not be considered after March 1, 2022, but you may use the application form to be added to a waiting list.